EvHaus/react-pdf-charts/README.md

 );
 ```

-From there you can pass `SomeComponent` to `react-pdf` to be rendered either on the server or the client via it's rendering APIs.
+From there you can pass `SomeComponent` to `react-pdf` to be rendered either on the server or the client via its rendering APIs.

 ## Props